pikatchu/closedsource/book/0017-china_town.md

 Leo stiffened.
 “Uh… yeah?”

-The man’s smile widened.
+The man's smile widened.
 “Follow me.”

 Without waiting for a response, he pushed open a small door behind the counter and gestured for Leo to step through.

 The back room was tiny, just a small kitchen table and shelves stacked with spices and dried ingredients.

 The man sat down, motioning for Leo to do the same.
-“I’m Mr. Lee.
-And I’m here to teach you about numbers.”
+“I'm Mr. Lee.
+And I'm here to teach you about numbers.”

 Leo raised an eyebrow.
 “Numbers?”